gabor-trainer/rust-2025-may-05/labs/Lab 06 - Vec Fundamentals.md

 # Lab 06: `Vec<T>` Fundamentals

-Welcome to this hands-on lab exploring `Vec<T>` (vectors) in Rust.
-Unlike fixed-size arrays (`[T; N]`), vectors are growable lists.
-Their size is not known at compile time, and their data is stored on the heap.
-Vectors are one of the most commonly used collection types in Rust due to their flexibility.

-Understanding vectors is fundamental to working with dynamic data in Rust.
-This lab will guide you through their creation, growth, shrinking, access methods, different iteration techniques, and memory characteristics, contrasting them with arrays where appropriate.

 Primary Learning Objective: To understand the core features, flexibility, and heap-based nature of `Vec<T>` in Rust.